joomab/docker-baseline/README.md

 # docker-baseline
-This is a baseline of dockerfiles
+This is a baseline of personal dockerfiles